roxyboy256/Callach-Bug/README.md

 ### Hi there 👋
-I'm Callum Hutchinson, a level 4 Software Developer Aprentice.
+I'm Callum Hutchinson, a Senior Developer.

 ### What I'm currently working on: